oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 ### 3.1 Installing the SW environment

-Now that we've gained some understanding of the workflow and the technologies involved, let's set up the software environment.
+Now that we've gained a basic understanding of the workflow and the technologies involved, let's set up the software environment.

 #### A) Install Docker